 IV.
-Support Letters and Statements.
+Support Letter.
 One letter or statement in support of the initiative.
 A letter or statement should offer support for the value of the effort and may not be written by the foundation under consideration.
 Comments from partners (including the government partner), residents, donors, and other local stakeholders familiar with or knowledgeable about the nominated effort are encouraged.
 The letter must accompany the application via e-mail and can be addressed to the applicant or the panel of judges.

 V. Images.
-Please submit a high resolution image of your foundation's logo.
-In addition, submit up to five digital images (.jpg format) with photo captions that provide context and show the initiative's results.
-Images should supplement what exists in the application.
-A 15 to 25 word caption should accompany each image.
+Please submit three to five digital images (.jpg format).
+All images should be at least 2 MB and 300 dpi or higher resolution in order to be suitable for printing on posters.
+Images should supplement the content in the application.
 Photo collages and PowerPoint presentations ARE NOT acceptable substitutions for photos.
 Submit only digital images that are not copyrighted and may be reproduced by the Council on Foundations or HUD without a fee, charge, or copyright infringement.
-Entries without accompanying illustrations will be disqualified.
+Entries without accompanying images will be disqualified.

 VI.
-Supporting Documentation and Attachments.
+Supporting Documentation.
 One additional item (not to exceed five pages) may be included as an attachment.
 The supporting item must be e-mailed with the application.
 The supporting item could take the form of review of the implementation effort, analysis of the results, newspaper clipping, editorials, etc. (The supplemental item must be submitted via e-mail with the fillable PDF application form as a Word document, PDF file, or a Web link.)